Fetty Wap: 2016–2020: EPs, mixtapes and other releases

-2021–present: The Butterfly Effect and King Zoo
+2021–2025: The Butterfly Effect and King Zoo

 On September 28, 2021, Fetty Wap previewed the song "Out The Hood" in an Instagram video with the caption "10/22 T.B.E", giving speculation of a single or mixtape release.
 On October 13, 2021, Fetty Wap posted the cover art for his upcoming album The Butterfly Effect, six years following his debut; however on the intro, he sings "it's been seven years."
 The album was released on October 22, 2021, through 300 Entertainment & RGF Productions, marking the return of Fetty Wap after several mixtapes and numerous legal issues.
 The title derives from his late daughter, Lauren, where he drew inspiration for many elements of the album.
 In November 2022, Fetty Wap released his single "Sweet Yamz", a recreation of the song "Yamz" by Masego and Devin Morrison.
 The song went viral on the video sharing service TikTok and the song received positive reception, with singer Charlie Wilson releasing an unofficial remix through the app, and rapper Snoop Dogg calling it the "song of the year".

-In November 2023, Fetty Wap released his third studio album King Zoo, supported by the single released a year prior, "Sweet Yams".
+In November 2023, Fetty Wap released his third studio album King Zoo, supported by the single released a year prior, "Sweet Yamz".
 The album was his first release following his incarceration and included a guest appearance from Coi Leray.

 In early January 2025, Fetty Wap's song "Again" started to regain popularity on Instagram Reels and TikTok with the phrase saying "Blasting Fetty Wap on a JBL speaker."

 In May 2025, Fetty Wap released a song recorded while he was in prison titled "Forever (71943509)" with the number in the title referencing his register number.
 Along with the song, his brother posted an online petition to end Fetty Wap's federal prison sentence.

+2026–present: Release from prison and Zavier

+On January 6, 2026, Fetty Wap was released from prison after spending over three years incarcerated.
+On March 16, 2026, he announced his comeback album, titled Zavier.
+The album was released on March 27, 2026.
+It features 17 tracks, including features by artists Wiz Khalifa and G Herbo.
+Fetty Wap has described the project as a "reflection of a new chapter in [his] life".